TheThab/project-html-css/README.md

-# project-html-css
-Created my project using html+css
+Slider using HTML CSS and Javascript